-It is very interesting to know that spiritual as well as cultural, educational and social needs of people can all be serviced in this one location.
-I really like the idea of using buildings for multiple purposes such as the ones utilized here.
+It is good to know that spiritual, as well as cultural, educational and social needs of people, can all be serviced in this one location.
+I like the idea of using buildings for multiple purposes such as the ones utilized here.

 It was fun to see children trying their hand at creating some chalk art.

-Different things were being portrayed on a tented stage and we watched some of the Houston Aztec Dance and Drum performance.
+Different things were happening on a tented stage, and we watched some of the Houston Aztec Dance and Drum performance.

 We saw some Spring Klein Jazzercise following the Houston Aztec Dancing & Drum performance.
 What my husband and I were most interested in viewing was the Dog Costume Contest among the many other performances that day.

-There were adult as well as a kid entries and we so enjoyed seeing how the contestants dressed themselves as well as their canine companions.
+There were adult as well as a kid entry, and we so enjoyed seeing how the contestants dressed themselves as well as their canine companions.